shelltar/acc/README.md

 # At the highest level, charging current is blocked.
 # The stock values are generally integers, ranging from 0 to 6, 7 or so. siop_level (Samsung) ranges from 0 to 100).
 # For greater flexibility, this variable stores a percentage value, which is internally mapped to the system's scales.

-# thermal_suspend (ts) #
-#
-# Type: String (mi_thermald | thermal | full)
-# Default: thermal
-#
-# Certain thermal management processes interfere with charging control.
-# This variable controls which of these get temporarily suspended after pausing charging (comma-separated list).
-# Usage examples: mi_thermald, thermal (anything containing that string) or full (to keep all thermal management frozen at all times, as long as accd is running).

 #/DC#
 ```